k-nuth/docs/content/user_guide/installation.md

 - default
 - full

-The database mode selection is via the *db* setting in the conan command line.
+The database mode selection is done via the *db* setting in the conan command line.

 #### Pruned

-In this mode, the node only has the block's headers and the UTXO.
-This mode is optimized for miners and nodes that only requires validate new blocks and follow the chain.
+In this mode, the node only has the block headers and the UTXO.
+This mode is optimized for miners and nodes that only require validating new blocks and following the chain.

 Eg.